 A Procedure for Evaluating Oropharyngeal Dysphagia (or the swallowing function)

-The Fiberoptic Endoscopic Evaluation of Swallowing (FEES) was developed in 1988.
+The Fiberoptic Endoscopic Evaluation of Swallowing (FEES) was developed by Dr. Susan Langmore in 1988.
 Alongside the modified barium swallow (MBS) study, FEES has become a globally recognized gold standard for evaluating oropharyngeal dysphagia and for assessing swallowing function.
-She and her team provide two types of FEES courses at Boston University Medical Center – a two day foundation (introductory) course and a one day advanced course.
+Dr. Langmore and her team provide two types of FEES courses at Boston University Medical Center – a two-day foundation (introductory) course and a one-day advanced course.

-For questions about any of the upcoming FEES courses, please contact the FEES Course Team 617-414-1750 or [email protected].
+For questions about any of the upcoming FEES courses, please contact the FEES Course Team 617-414-1756 or FEES@bu.edu.

 Overview: The foundation course provides physicians and speech pathologists with 12 hours of lecture and 4 hours of hands-on practice.
 The lecture component covers normal physiology, indications, scoring, interpretation, use of endoscopy for treatment, billing, and program establishment.
-The hands on component takes place in a state-of-the art otolaryngology clinic, and participants will pass the scope at least 5 times under the guidance of multiple highly trained mentors.
+The hands-on component takes place in a state-of-the-art otolaryngology clinic, and participants will pass the scope at least 5 times under the guidance of multiple highly trained mentors.
 A range of FEES systems will be used to allow participants to test various types of equipment.
-This program is offered for 1.50 CEUs (Intermediate Level, Professional Area) and a certificate of completion is provided to participants who complete all parts of the 2-day course.

 Outcome: The participant will attain a minimal level of competence in performing the FEES protocol, interpreting the results of FEES examinations, and using endoscopy to guide therapy for patients with dysphagia.
 With a guarantee of passing the endoscope at least 5 times, he/she will become familiar with handling the endoscope, passing it into the hypopharynx, and manipulating the endoscope within and around the larynx to attain an optimal view.